PenRed/PenRed/src/utilities/Blender/4.2.3/mkdocs/docs/geometry-construction/quadric-surfaces.md

 - **`Module`**
   If enabled, the geometry package will assume this object is a module.
 This means none of its surfaces are crossed by other bodies or module surfaces.
 Therefore, all descendant bodies and modules must be completely included inside the module volume.
 If used, this option speeds up the particle tracking calculations, but the user must ensure the requirements are fulfilled.

+Additionally, the following object types require additional parameters:

-The only quadric objects requiring additional parameters are **CONE** bodies.
-For this type, the top radius and bottom radius must be specified.
+- **Cone**: The top and bottom radius must be specified.
+- **Trapezoid**: The *(dx,dy)* dimensions for both, top and bottom faces, must be specified.

 ### Cutting Planes